igamberdievhasan/script/README.md

 # script
-Extracts data from a csv file
+Extracts name and email from csv files and creates a new csv file.